Bylaws of the Eastern Athletic Trainers' Association, Inc

 A. All members may take part in discussion or debate and have the privilege of the floor during the annual business meeting or any other officially convened EATA business meeting.
 However, only those members possessing current National Athletic Trainers’ Association Board of Certification, Inc. (BOC) certification and are in good standing with the BOC and NATA shall be entitled to make motions or vote on EATA business.

-B. Only Certified members of NATA Districts 1 & 2 shall be entitled to hold elected office in the Association.
+B. Only Certified or Certified Retired members of NATA Districts 1 & 2 shall be entitled to hold elected office in the Association.

 C. Each member shall have the respective rights and duties as provided for in the Bylaws.